Alan Greenspan: Early life and education

-Greenspan was born on March 6, 1926, in the Washington Heights area of New York City.
+Alan Greenspan was born on March 6, 1926, in the Washington Heights neighborhood of New York City.
 His father, Herbert Greenspan, was of Romanian Jewish descent, and his mother, Rose Goldsmith, was of Hungarian Jewish descent.
 After his parents divorced, Greenspan grew up with his mother in the household of his maternal grandparents who were born in Russia.
 His father worked as a stockbroker and consultant in New York City.

-Greenspan attended George Washington High School from 1940 until he graduated in June 1943, where one of his classmates was John Kemeny.
+Greenspan attended George Washington High School from 1940 until he graduated in June 1943; one of his classmates was John Kemeny.
 He played clarinet and saxophone along with Stan Getz.
 He further studied clarinet at the Juilliard School from 1943 to 1944.
 Among his bandmates in the Woody Herman band was Leonard Garment, Richard Nixon's special counsel.
+He reported to a draft board for potential military service in World War II and was rejected as medically unfit in 1944 due to a spot on his lung.

-In 1945, Greenspan attended New York University's Stern School of Business, where he earned a B.A. degree in economics summa cum laude in 1948 and an M.A. degree in economics in 1950.
+In 1945, Greenspan attended New York University's School of Commerce, Accounts and Finance (since renamed to the Stern School of Business), where he earned a B.A. degree in economics summa cum laude in 1948 and an M.A. degree in economics in 1950.
 At Columbia University, he pursued advanced economic studies under Arthur Burns but withdrew because of his increasing work demand at Townsend-Greenspan & Company.

 In 1977, Greenspan obtained a Ph.D. in economics from New York University.
 His dissertation is not available from the university since it was removed at Greenspan's request in 1987, when he became chairman of the Federal Reserve Board.
 In April 2008, however, Barron's obtained a copy and notes that it includes "a discussion of soaring housing prices and their effect on consumer spending; it even anticipates a bursting housing bubble".